psilva261/timsort/README.md

 3. `make` builds all
 4. `make install` installs package

-Alternatively, you can intall using `goinstall github.com/pgmmpk/timsort`, but if you do this, the import statement in your programs will be `import github.com/pgmmpk/timsort` instead of just `import timsort`.
+Alternatively, you can install using `goinstall github.com/pgmmpk/timsort`, but if you do this, the import statement in your programs will be `import github.com/pgmmpk/timsort` instead of just `import timsort`.